 Business owners, and even homeowners, have a legal duty to protect their guests from dangerous conditions on their property.
 The extent of this duty varies depending on the injured person’s reason for entering the property.
-A trespasser is obviously given less protection under the law that an invited guest or customer.
+A trespasser is obviously given less protection under the law than an invited guest or customer.
 Everyone who enters the property of another for a legitimate purpose has the right to expect that they will be reasonably safe from dangerous conditions.
 However, some proprietors fail to uphold this duty and people get hurt.
 Injured parties in these cases must take swift action to establish their rights and gather evidence to prove that the property owner was negligent

 A Pasadena slip and fall lawyer can help people pursue their claims.
 From determining whether the landowner had a duty to keep a plaintiff safe, to demonstrating how they failed in that duty and accurately valuating a plaintiff’s losses, a Pasadena injury lawyer could help every step of the way.

 How Does the Law Define a Visitor’s Rights when Entering Property?

 The law in Pasadena states that property owners must take appropriate steps to protect people who enter their property.
 However, the extent of this protection varies depending on whether the visitor had permission to enter the land or to remain on the property and their motivation for entering the property.

 Any person who enters a property without the owner’s permission or who remains on a property after it has closed is a trespasser.
 A landowner’s duty to a trespasser is to avoid causing them injury willfully, wantonly, or through gross negligence.

 Many people enter a property for their own benefit such as door-to-door salesmen.
 These people are licensees in the eyes of the law and property owners must warn the licensees of all known hazards.